CO Bamako

 Club Olympique de Bamako or COB is a Malian football club based in Bamako.
-They play in the top division in Malian football.
+They play in the Ligue Régionale de Football de Bamako, the second tier of Malian football following relegation from the Malian Première Division in the 2023–24 season.
 Their home stadium is Stade 26 Mars.
 As of the 2010 season, the club's president was Moussa Konaté.